maksimGtHb/writer-personal-web-site-react/README.md

 This is a website about a personal profession.
 An example of an implementation using the React library
 =======

-View the web site at the link
+🌐 View the React project at the link